P5vc/Documentation/Contributing/contributionGuide.md

 ## Who can Contribute

 Everyone!
 Priveasy is open to all kinds of contributions from all kinds of people.
-Although most people contribute code or open issues, we accept all kinds of help.
-For example, we're also open to accepting help from lawyers, artists, social media influencers, small printshops and other businesses, etc.
+Although most people contribute code or open issues (to report bugs and make feature requests), we accept all kinds of help.
+For example, we're also open to accepting help from lawyers, artists, social media influencers, small printshops and other businesses, etc. This page will walk you through making a tangible contribution to Priveasy.
+If you would (also) like to make a donation, you may do so through the GitHub Sponsors program.
+Our sponsors are eligible for the same rewards as those who contribute code.

 ## How to Contribute